ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 	1. Push Wireguard overlay network
 	2. Push Super_Cluster cluster configuration

-### Establish a Ansible connection
+### Establish the Ansible connection
-By default, the super coordinator communicates with a new remote host only via the admin user.
-In order to enable Ansible communication, the Ansible user's SSH_key must be exchanged.
-The library provides a playbook that enables an automated method to exchange the SSH_keys directly from the super_coordinator.
+By default, the super coordinator communicates with a new remote host only via the `admin` user.
+In order to enable Ansible communication, the Ansible user's `SSH_key` must be exchanged.
+The library provides a playbook that enables an automated method to exchange the `SSH_keys` directly from the super_coordinator.

 > [!WARNING] Admin default password
 > The `001_setup_nodegrid_ansible.yaml` playbook does currently not support the change of the admin default password.
 Ensure that the default admin password is changed, otherwise the playbook will fail.